 As the water ferments, it’ll lose some of its sweetness as well.

 4. Make More Water Kefir

-When the two days are up, prepare a new container of sugar water.
+When the 2 days are up, prepare a new container of sugar water.
 Drain the kefir grains from the original container of water kefir and place them in the new container.
 This will keep the water kefir going.